FAQs

 • What is the average condition of used shipping containers?

 Be careful when comparing pricing.
 Not all used containers are equal - the greatest percentage of used containers we sell are graded as Cargo Worthy.
-Used Wind/Water Tight containers are also available.
+Used Wind and Watertight containers are also available.

 Used containers may have some dings & dents with exterior rust - none of which affect the structural integrity of the container.